The Statutes are the rules governing the organisation

 TITLE 2: MANAGEMENT AND ORGANISATION

-FEDARENE is composed of the General Assembly and the Board of Administration.
+FEDARENE is composed of the General Assembly and the Body of Administration (called “board of administration”).

 ARTICLE 4: GENERAL ASSEMBLY